LeaBuchner/fau-thesis-template/README.md

 # FAU Thesis Template
 A Typst thesis template designed to simplify writing an engineering thesis at the Open-Source Professorship, Department of Engineering, FAU.
-Absolutely!
-Here’s a polished and more inviting version of your description:

----

 ## 🛠️ Setup Guide for FAU Thesis Template